 A delightful town.
 The center square is a mix of historic buildings with a modern square completed in 2006.

 The Church of the White Company (24 Március 15. tér) was named after the Dominicans in white habit.
 Its altar is a richly decorated Rococo masterpiece.
 Aptly entitled “Memento mori”, an exhibition in the air-conditioned cellar in the adjoining Baroque house displays rare 16th-18th-century burial memorabilia found in the vault.
-The bridge over the Gombás brook is the only Baroque stone bridge with statues in the country.
+The bridge over the Gombás Brook is the only Baroque stone bridge with statues in the country.

 Visit Visegrád-Esztergom

-Hungary’s seat of Catholicism, Esztergom is located 46km (29 miles) northwest of Budapest.
+Hungary’s seat of Catholicism, Esztergom, is located 46km (29 miles) northwest of Budapest.
 St. István, the first Christian king of Hungary, was crowned here on Christmas Day a.d.
 1000.
 The cathedral has impressive views of the Danube and the rest of the city.

 Explore the Monastery at Pannonhalma

 Esztergom is the seat of the archbishop of Esztergom, the primate of the Hungarian Catholic Church.
-St. Stephen (970?-1038), the first Hungarian king and founder of the country, was born in the castle erected here in around 970.
+St. Stephen (970? -1038), the first Hungarian king and founder of the country, was born in the castle erected here in around 970.
 Built on Castle Hill in the first half of the 19th century, the Classicist cathedral on Szent István tér is the country’s largest church with the world’s largest altarpiece, painted on a single piece of canvas.

 The Castle Museum (1 Szent István tér) in the restored halls of the palace of Árpád kings traces the history of the castle in Esztergom.
 The head of the Hungarian Catholic Church resides at the Primate’s Palace (2 Mindszenty hercegprímás tere), which also houses the Christian Museum exhibiting the most valuable pieces of medieval Hungarian fine arts.
-The Baroque ambience on Széchenyi tér is created by middle-class houses and the City Hall.
+The Baroque ambiance on Széchenyi tér is created by middle-class houses and the City Hall.
 Topped by two spires, its parish church (1724-28) is a unique monument of Italian Baroque architecture.

 Historical Visegrád

-Located 40km (25 miles) north of Budapest., You first travel to Nagymaros, then take a ferry to Visegrád, you can find the ruins of King Béla IV’s reign.
+Located 40km (25 miles) north of Budapest., You first travel to Nagymaros, then take a ferry to Visegrád, where you can find the ruins of King Béla IV’s reign.
 The Citadel and the reconstructed Royal Palace are among the places worth seeing.

 Visegrád, from here the Papal Nuncio, well used to pomp and chivalry, headed his letters “from Visegrád, a Paradise on Earth” when he stayed as a guest and saw the breathtaking palace of the great Renaissance monarch, King Matthias (1458-1490).
 With 350 rooms and two-tier fountains of red marble, it was one of the most luxurious royal residences of the age.

 The Renaissance courtyard of the palace and the so-called Hercules Fountain, which used to stream wine on various celebratory occasions, have been faithfully restored.
-The original fountains and sculptures are stored at the five-storey 13th-century Solomon Tower, which is one of Central Europe’s largest and most intact Romanesque fortified dwellings.
+The original fountains and sculptures are stored at the five-story 13th-century Solomon Tower, which is one of Central Europe’s largest and most intact Romanesque fortified dwellings.
 Battle scenes are re-enacted in its courtyard on occasion.
-The tower is part of a defence system with massive walls connecting the 13th-century water bastion on the Danube with the castle on top of the hill.
+The tower is part of a defense system with massive walls connecting the 13th-century water bastion on the Danube with the castle on top of the hill.

 This system defended the royal court that was relocated here from Buda in 1316.
-The Holy Crown was kept at the Citadel built between 1245 and 1255 for nearly 200 years.
+The Holy Crown was kept at the Citadel, built between 1245 and 1255, for nearly 200 years.
 It was also here in 1335 that the rulers of Eastern Europe met for the first time in history.
-The kings of Bohemia, Poland and Hungary concluded an economic agreement, to the exclusion of Vienna.
-On the nearby heights there are three notable things to see: the ruins of a Roman military encampment from around 330 AD on Sibrik Hill; the Nagyvillám (“Great Lightning”) lookout tower on Fekete (“black”) Hill; and Mogyoró (“hazelnut”) Hill, a prime hiking destination with facilities including a bobsleigh course, a yurt camp, a camping site, forest restaurants, playgrounds and a game preserve open all the year round.
+The kings of Bohemia, Poland, and Hungary concluded an economic agreement to the exclusion of Vienna.
+On the nearby heights, there are three notable things to see: the ruins of a Roman military encampment from around 330 AD on Sibrik Hill; the Nagyvillám (“Great Lightning”) lookout tower on Fekete (“black”) Hill; and Mogyoró (“hazelnut”) Hill, a prime hiking destination with facilities including a bobsleigh course, a yurt camp, a camping site, forest restaurants, playgrounds and a game preserve open all the year round.

-Ördögmalmi (“Devil’s Mill”) Waterfall, Magda Spring and Telgárthy Meadow, an ideal place for picnicking, are situated in the Apátkút Valley.
+Ördögmalmi (“Devil’s Mill”) Waterfall, Magda Spring, and Telgárthy Meadow, an ideal place for picnicking, are situated in the Apátkút Valley.
 A thermal spring in Lepence Valley supplies water to the 33-m long swimming pool of a terraced forest spa situated on a hillside.